Vikrammel/NewAlchemy-homework/README.md

 #### Running on local machine:

 - If on Windows: cURL comes pre-installed on macOS and Linux.
-For windows download the .zip from [here](https://curl.haxx.se/download.html "link to cURL download") then unzip the archine in a directory on your choice to use cURL.
+For windows download the .zip from [here](https://curl.haxx.se/download.html "link to cURL download") then unzip the archine in a directory of your choice to use cURL.

 - Install python3/pip3 if not installed from [here](http://docs.python-guide.org/en/latest/starting/installation/ "link to python3 download").